OutSystems/docs-product/src/develop/timers/intro.md

 ## Sessions in Timers

-Asynchronous logic such as Timers and Process Activities run on a separate session.
-This means that when executing the action associated with the timer, all session variables will have their default value.
+Asynchronous logic, such as Timers and Process Activities, run in a separate session.
+All session variables will start with their default value when executing an action associated with a timer or process activity.